ldapjs/node-ldapjs/README.md

     npm install ldapjs

 DTrace support is included in ldapjs.
-To enable it, `npm install dtrace-provider`
+To enable it, `npm install dtrace-provider`.

 ## License